UCL-Biosciences/Auto-Prot/docs/stats_details.md

 Be careful interpreting the direction of the differential expression calculations.
 By default, the pairs of treatment groups compared are all unique combinations of the treatment column in metadata.

+## Pathway Enrichment
+This analysis step performs pathway enrichment using the g:Profiler tool, focusing on proteins with large fold changes and low adjusted p-values, based on thresholds defined in the config.
+It uses over-representation analysis (ORA) to identify enriched biological processes or pathways.
+By default, we use KEGG ontology.
+This can be changed but currently needs to be changed in `src/analysis/pairwise.py`, `source = ["source"]` where source can be "KEGG", "GO", or "REAC".
+Results are saved as a CSV file and visualised as a bubble plot showing the top 20 pathways ranked by p-value.
+Note, there are many cases where relatively few proteins are differentially expressed and no enrichment terms are found.
+In this case you can investigate whether the code is running as expected and can reduce the thresholds that define differential expression through config fields `LFC_threshold` (default = 1) and `FDR_threshold` (default = 0.05).

+## Generate Report

 ## Refs